About the Bird Golf Schools

 We do not believe that group instruction works.
 No two golfers are the same.
 Each has different body types, movement dynamics, and states of mind.
 To achieve truly outstanding results, golf instruction must be tailored to each individual’s needs, goals, and objectives.
 At Bird Golf, we pair one or two students with a professional and they have the instructor’s undivided attention for six to eight hours each day.

 Bird Golf Directors talk to each student personally about their golfing history and their goals and objectives that they have for their golf school.
 Accompanied with a Player Profile that is completed by each student this information is provided to the instructor to develop personalized instruction and practice plans.
-In addition, each student completes a personality profile which is used to determine learning styles.
 Determining the best way a person learns (visually, kinetically, verbally etc…) is essential to provide students with the highest level of retention.

 We are not just a golf instruction school.
 We encourage students to take advantage of our coaching services.
 Each student can develop a long-term relationship with their golf professional if they choose, and after attending the school the first time can schedule a 1 or 2-day follow up session with their swing coach.
 The 3 to 5 day school provides the student with the foundation and models that they can take home with them to practice on their own and following up with their professional on a regular basis provides them with consistent coaching so constant improvements are made to their games.
 Students can also make the most of their experience with remote coaching.
 Through digital photography and teleconferences our professionals can work with students in advancing their swings.